OREL-group/Project-Management-FA23/Final Papers/YUHAN-WEI.md

 The following picture presents how the files and folders are managed in GitHub.
 Squares with light blue represent folders, while squares with white represent files under the folder.
 Key Words listed after the parentheses represents the contents should be included in the file.
 Markdown language is involved when creating certain files.

 <img width="966" alt="Screen Shot 2023-12-19 at 10 52 42" src="https://github.com/OREL-group/Project-Management/assets/73293122/ca1c6387-df92-46a2-b15a-eed669cad28b">

+GitHub workspace is clearly divided into three sections: webpage coding, descriptive documents for each accounting module under development, project management and team coordination documents.
+Such effective folder organization forms efficient workspace which advances the quality of working collaboratively.

 ### Licensing